Table of Contents

 There’s something about the style of a left handed batsman that makes them stand out.
 Growing up, David Gower was one of my heroes and the elegance in which he played his shots was the main reason for this.

-I was happy to see Gower on this list but let’s not forget the other nine who have blazed a trail for lefties by becoming the best of all time.
+I was happy to see Gower on this list but let’s not forget the other nine who have blazed a trail for lefties by becoming the best of all time in cricket history.